-5 Philly Beer Gardens to Enjoy this Summer
+5 Beer Gardens in Philadelphia to Enjoy this Summer

-One of my favorite things about visiting Philadelphia in the summer is the city’s beer gardens.
-Philly’s beer gardens have seemingly sprung up everywhere throughout the city.
+One of my favorite things about visiting Philly in the summer is the city’s beer gardens.
+The beer gardens in Philadelphia have seemingly sprung up everywhere throughout the city.
 Some of these are outdoor spaces adjacent to restaurants, bars, or breweries, while others are true pop-up beer gardens that disappear after a few weeks or months.

 With so many to choose from, how are you supposed to decide which of Philly’s beer gardens to check out?

 I have undertaken the very difficult task of visiting as many of the beer gardens in Philadelphia as I can, to bring you a few of my favorites for your next visit to the city.

 If you are looking for breweries to visit, check out our list of the best breweries in Philadelphia.

 Spruce Street Harbor Park

 Spruce Street Harbor Park might be the best beer garden in Philadelphia.
 Each summer, this area comes to life with hammocks, food vendors, oversized board games, and, of course, beer.
 After dark, neon lights hang from the trees illuminating the park, and turning Spruce Street Harbor Park into a fairytale.

 Keep in mind that while the park is open every day of the week during the summer months, drinking under the lights and in the hammocks is only allowed on weekend nights.
 On weeknights, drinking is confined to the barge docked in the Delaware River.
 Even so, it’s an amazing place to visit any night of the week for its magical setting.